Josef Sommer

 Maximilian Josef Sommer (born June 26, 1934) is a German-American retired stage, film and television actor.

 Early life and education

-Sommer was born in Greifswald, Germany, and raised in North Carolina, the son of Elisabeth and Clemens Sommer, a professor of art history at the University of North Carolina.
+Sommer was born in Greifswald, Germany, from which he and his parents, Elisabeth and Clemens Sommer, a professor of art history at the University of North Carolina, emigrated in 1938 with his sister Maria and brother Sebastian.
 He studied theatre at the Carnegie Institute of Technology.
 Sommer served in the U.S. Army.
 Afterwards, he trained as an actor at the American Shakespeare Festival in Connecticut.